Neutron Stars in Scalar Torsion Theories with Nonminimal Coupling: Introduction

-Additionally, a larger class of STT known as Horndeski theories \cite{kobayashi2019horndeski} along with their generalization customary dubbed as DHOST whose Lagrangian is characterized by a second-order derivatives of the scalar field and immunity against Ostrogradski instabilities \cite {langlois2016degenerate} have analyzed the NS configuration \cite{cisterna2016slowly,boumaza2022neutron} in the Hartle-Thorne slow-rotation approximation \cite{hartle1967slowly}.
-This procedure, when combined with the consideration of massive scalar fields offers more substantial deviation from GR since the finite range of the scalar field determined by its Compton wave length and the observations outside the star beyond this scale can not set tight constraints on the parameters of massive STT as opposed to the massless case \cite{yazadjiev2016slowly,staykov2018static}.
-In addition to their standard properties, NSs have been found to possess new features in certain theories.
-These features include the acquisition of non-trivial scalar hairs, a discovery first made by the Damour and Esposito-Farese (DEF) model \cite{PhysRevLett.70.2220} and thoroughly discussed in \cite{salgado1998spontaneous,pani2014slowly,yagi2021neutron,hu2021scalarized,ventagli2021neutron}, the manifestation of spontaneous vectorization in Proca theories \cite{kase2020neutron} and the possible existence of new types of NSs with topological charges \cite{doneva2020topological}.
-And we also note that a lot of works sought after the exploration of the universal relations between the normalized moments of inertia $ I $ and the stellar compactness of the star $ C $ \cite{breu2016maximum,staykov2016moment,popchev2019moment}.
-In order to broaden the picture, and stimulated with some astrophysical standpoints such as the recycled pulsars and the highly magnetized stars where the rotational effect becomes considerable, the study of NS dynamics could be extended even further to incorporate the rapid rotating regime \cite{doneva2013rapidly,yazadjiev2015rapidly}.
+In addition to their conventional properties, NSs exhibit novel features in certain theories.
+These include the emergence of non-trivial scalar hairs, initially discovered by Damour and Esposito-Farèse \cite{PhysRevLett.70.2220} and extensively discussed in subsequent works \cite{salgado1998spontaneous,pani2014slowly,yagi2021neutron,hu2021scalarized,ventagli2021neutron}, the manifestation of spontaneous vectorization in Proca theories \cite{kase2020neutron}, and the potential existence of new types of NSs with topological charges \cite{doneva2020topological}.
+Moreover, numerous studies have explored universal relations between the normalized moments of inertia ($I$) and the stellar compactness ($C$) of the star \cite{breu2016maximum,staykov2016moment,popchev2019moment}.
+To expand this understanding, driven by astrophysical phenomena such as recycled pulsars and highly magnetized stars where rotational effects are significant, investigations into NS dynamics can be extended to incorporate the rapidly rotating regime \cite{doneva2013rapidly,yazadjiev2015rapidly}.